Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 conda activate sc_sn_RNA_seq_pipeline
 ```

-**2.** Now with the you parameters set in the config.yaml, it is time to do a dry-run to check if is correctly.
+**2.** Now with the you parameters set in the config.yaml, it is time to do a dry-run to check if everything is correctly.
 This is useful to test if the workflow is defined properly.
 You can do dry run from the pipeline folder by running the line as shown below:
 ```sh
 snakemake --configfile config.yaml -np
 ```